kayesmahmud000/lingo-bingo/README.md

 ### Forgot Password

-- **Reset Form**: The forgot password page includes a form with an email field and a reset password button.
+- **Reset Form**: The forgot password page includes a form with an email field and a reset password button.✅
-- **Email Prefill**: If the user navigates from the login page where they already entered their email, the email field is prefilled.
+- **Email Prefill**: If the user navigates from the login page where they already entered their email, the email field is prefilled.✅
-- **Functionality**: When the reset button is clicked, the user is redirected to their email provider to complete the password reset process.
+- **Functionality**: When the reset button is clicked, the user is redirected to their email provider to complete the password reset process.✅

 ### Profile Update

-- **Update Form**: The profile update page includes a form with fields for updating the Photo URL and Name.
+- **Update Form**: The profile update page includes a form with fields for updating the Photo URL and Name.✅
-- **Update Button**: Clicking the update button saves the changes to the user's profile in Firebase and navigates back to the profile page.
+- **Update Button**: Clicking the update button saves the changes to the user's profile in Firebase and navigates back to the profile page.✅
-- **Navigation**: Users can access this page from the "My Profile" section.
+- **Navigation**: Users can access this page from the "My Profile" section.✅

 ## Challenges